opensearch-project/project-website/_posts/2023-08-29-what-in-the-ml-is-going-on-around-here.md

 ...*fast forward montage through hours of scanning through `MLModel.java` and pleading for help on our [public slack channel](...)*...

 It turns out the example was bad.
 I was missing a field called `model_content_hash_value`.
 It's the `sha256` checksum of the zipfile.
 If you ever want to use a model that's not in the documentation examples, you'll need to calculate the `sha256` checksum of the zipfile and provide that as the `model_content_hash_value` field.
-Unfortunately there wasn't any documentation for this field.
+Unfortunately, there wasn't any documentation for this field.
 I filed **[Issue 4966](https://github.com/opensearch-project/documentation-website/issues/4966)**.

 After downloading the model zip file, I was able to calculate it on my own like so: